GoogleContainerTools/skaffold/codelab/01_kpt-validate/tutorial.md

     The Deployment "frontend" is invalid: spec.template.spec.containers[0].image: Required value
     ```

-*   Add back the removed line and make it work again.
+*   You can add back the removed line by copying the following command and running it in the terminal.

     ```shell script
     sed -i '18 a \        image: "frontend"'     ./config/frontend/deployment.yaml